RaiaN/RuntimeImageLoader/README.md

 **If you want to receive updates via Epic Games Launcher then please support developers by buying this plugin:** https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader

-Developer's UPDATE: This plugin has been update to support runtime GIF Loading.
+Developer's UPDATE: This plugin has been updated to support runtime GIF Loading.
 Enjoy!
-Please note, there are no plans to support more advanced workflows, for example, image cache, mip generation and rare image formats.
+Please note, there are no plans to support more advanced workflows, for example, image caching, mip generation and rare image formats.
 However, I always welcome pull requests adding new features.**

 Discord: https://discord.gg/Ujw7QVrWxG